Andy Najar

-Andy Ariel Najar Rodríguez (/nəˈhɑːr/ nə-HAR; [naˈxaɾ]; born 16 March 1993) is a Honduran professional footballer who plays as a defender for Major League Soccer club D.C.
-United and the Honduras national team.
+Andy Ariel Najar Rodríguez (/nəˈhɑːr/ nə-HAR; [naˈxaɾ]; born 16 March 1993) is a Honduran professional footballer who plays as a right-back for MLS club Nashville SC.

 Early life

 Najar moved with his family from Honduras to the United States at the age of thirteen, settling in the Washington metropolitan area.
 Najar attended Thomas A. Edison High School in Alexandria, Virginia and joined D.C.
 United's youth academy in 2008.
 During his time with the academy program, Najar received numerous awards and honours for his outstanding play at right back, being named to the USSF Development Academy Starting XI in 2009.
 He was also the leading scorer of the 2009 US Developmental Academy Finals in Los Angeles.

 Club career

 D.C.
 United

 Najar signed a professional Generation Adidas contract with D.C.
 United on 22 March 2010.
 Once part of MLS, the league and his team became responsible for his education.
-He was the second player to sign with the first team directly from United's Academy, after goalkeeper Bill Hamid who signed with the first team in September 2009.
+He became the second player to graduate directly from United's Academy to the first team, following goalkeeper Bill Hamid, who signed in September 2009.

-Najar made his professional debut on 27 March 2010, in DC's opening game of the 2010 MLS season against the Kansas City Wizards, and scored his first professional goal on 28 April 2010 in a US Open Cup game against FC Dallas.
-Najar was voted MLS Rookie of the Year for the 2010 season, ahead of Tim Ream and Danny Mwanga.
+Najar made his professional debut on 27 March 2010, in DC's opening game of the 2010 MLS season against the Kansas City Wizards.
+He scored his first professional goal on 28 April 2010 in a US Open Cup game against FC Dallas.
+His impressive performance throughout the 2010 season earned him the MLS Rookie of the Year, ahead of Tim Ream and Danny Mwanga.

 Najar was considered by pundits such as Soccer America's Paul Gardner to be one of D.C.
-United top players already, at the young age of 17.
-He received interest from European clubs, according to his agent, and was expected to move his services there later in his career, possibly as soon as the end of the 2010 season.
+United's top players at the age of 17.
+He received interest from European clubs, according to his agent, and was expected to move there later in his career, possibly at the end of the 2010 season.
 However, it was announced in December 2010 that Najar had signed a multi-year contract with D.C.
 United.

 Najar was the only player from the D.C.
-United's Academy to be called up to compete in the 2012 Olympics.
+United's Academy to be called up for the 2012 Olympics.